hrzhao76/calo-cluster/README.md

 Some SPVCNN event display results can be found at [images](./notebooks/vertex/images)
 ## root_to_pickle()
 This function is changed to read Truth information rather than AMVF fitted output as input to train SPVCNN.
+See [vertex.py](./calo_cluster/datasets/mixins/vertex.py#L54)

 The input data dir is `/global/cscratch1/sd/hrzhao/calo_cluster/data/vertex/raw`.
 However this dataset is inappropriate cause only >2 tracks events are stored for truth events.